Ludovic Dauș: Neo-romantic affiliations

 Dauș followed up with more dramatic poems of his own, usually performed at the National Theater.
 The series began with plays inspired by Lithuanian history: Akmiutis, in 1898; and, in 1903, the five-act Eglà.
+This work earned him a prize from the Romanian Academy, but he was by then ridiculed in independent circles.
+Poet Ștefan Petică, who was also an animator of the Romanian Symbolist movement, described Akmiutis as an "unbearably lamentable melodrama", while philologist Nerva Hodoș urged Dauș to quit writing altogether, after seeing Eglà.
+Eglà was also covered by the National Liberal Party's newspaper, Voința Națională, which was criticizing the selection of plays made by the National Theater: "In a two-month program, they only hand us a single original [Romanian] creation, and it is one of the weakest".

-This work earned him a prize from the Romanian Academy.
-In 1902, he returned with Patru săbii ("Four Swords"); followed in 1904 by Blestemul ("The Curse"); in 1906 by Doamna Oltea ("Lady Oltea"), dramatizing the lives of Prince Bogdan and Stephen the Great; and in 1912 by Cumpăna ("The Watershed").
-Such works were alternated by novels and novellas: Străbunii ("The Forefathers", 1900); Dușmani ai Neamului ("Enemies of the Nation", 1904); Iluzii ("Illusions", 1908); Satana ("Satan", 1912).
-All these were panned by critic Ovid Crohmălniceanu, who sees Dauș's early career as "quite fecund, but producing only countless illegible works."
-Most were focused on the legendary period before and during the Founding of Moldavia.
+In 1902, Dauș returned with Patru săbii ("Four Swords"); followed in 1904 by Blestemul ("The Curse"); in 1906 by Doamna Oltea ("Lady Oltea"), dramatizing the lives of Prince Bogdan and Stephen the Great; and in 1912 by Cumpăna ("The Watershed").
+Such works were alternated by novels and novellas: Străbunii ("The Forefathers", 1900); Dușmani ai Neamului ("Enemies of the Nation", 1904); and Iluzii ("Illusions", 1908).
+Most such contributions focused on the legendary period before and during the Founding of Moldavia.
+They were all panned by critic Ovid Crohmălniceanu, who sees Dauș's early career as "quite fecund, but producing only countless illegible works."
+In Cumpăna, the aging landowner Iorgu Ralea (played by Petre Sturza) marries a young lady, and is then forced to observe the passionate love that his son develops for his stepmother; torn between the two, she ends up suicidal.
+The play was reviewed by Petre Locusteanu, who suggested that it resembled "a glass of water with quicksilver poured into it"—in that "a load of colorless, banal water has been pushed up.
+Whoever wishes to get to the quicksilver should pour out the water first."

-Dauș became loosely affiliated with Literatorul magazine, which reunited Romanian Symbolists with poets who had left the Hasdeu circle.
+Throughout this period, Dauș remained adamantly committed to the neo-romantic school, shunning literary realism.
+This became explicit in early 1899, when L'Indépendance Roumanie hosted his overview of Romanian theatrical life: as noted by the literary scholar Dan C. Mihăilescu, Dauș had tied its evolution to Hasdeu and Lecca, without even mentioning the realist doyen, Ion Luca Caragiale.
+The young author was instead loosely affiliated with Literatorul magazine, which reunited Romanian Symbolists with poets who had left the Hasdeu circle.
 According to historian Nicolae Iorga, at that stage Dauș was still a "literary dilettante".
 His various works were by then carried by publications of many hues, including Familia, Luceafărul, Vatra, and Literatură și Știință.
 In Adevărul daily, he published several popular translations in feuilleton, using the pen name "Adrian Daria"; other pseudonyms he used for such work include "Adina G." and "Ludovic D." (the latter used for George Ranetti's Zeflemeaua).
-In 1894, and again in 1897, he and poet Radu D. Rosetti published the literary weekly Doina, named after the singing style.
-For a while in 1903, with Emil Conduratu, he put out another magazine, Ilustrațiunea Română ("Romanian Illustration").